blockchain-lab-um/masca/packages/docs/docs/ssi/vc.md

 - **Instantly verifiable** - They can be verified anywhere at any time
 - **Tamper-proof** - Cryptography assures their authenticity and enables users to store and share data securely
 - **Independent from the issuer** - Instant verifiability makes them independent from the issuer.
 They can get verified anywhere, without the need of the issuer (e.g. an university) to confirm the authenticity
-- **VC holders have full control and ownership of their data and privacy** - Users decide what gets shared and what doesnt
+- **VC holders have full control and ownership of their data and privacy** - Users decide what gets shared and what doesn't
 - **Portable** - Users can store VCs in their digital wallet (e.g. a mobile app) and use them anywhere

 ## Use cases for VCs